Jinsipatel/heart-disease-prediction-ml-/README.md

-# Heart Disease Prediction using Machine Learning (Streamlit App)
+# Heart Disease Prediction using Machine Learning

 An interactive web application that predicts the presence of heart disease using patient health data (UCI Heart Disease dataset).
 The project trains and compares four classification algorithms, validates results using cross-validation, dynamically selects the best-performing model, and provides a Streamlit-based UI for exploring the data, comparing models, and predicting risk for a new patient in real time.